11 Things You Didn’t Know About Sunscreen

 Sunscreen loses its efficacy after about three years, but there’s no reason to have it around that long.
 Dermatologists recommend using 1 ounce of sunscreen (enough to fill a shot glass) to cover your body and face each day.

 “Sport” sunscreen still needs to be reapplied after sweating or swimming.
 “Baby” sunscreen may have fewer ingredients and be gentler on an infant’s skin, but small children should still wear hats and other protective clothing in strong sunlight.
-And there is no such thing as “waterproof” sunscreen—it’s actually illegal for companies to claim otherwise.
+And there is no such thing as “waterproof” sunscreen—the FDA even prohibits manufacturers from claiming otherwise.

 Sun protection factor, or SPF, is simply an indication of what percentage of the sun’s rays a product is blocking.
 Dermatologists recommend using SPF 30 or higher, but higher SPFs do not protect you for longer, and definitely don't excuse you from reapplying.